johaahn/keepass-rx/README.md

 ## Credits

-This app is built on the hard work of other people and projects.
+This app would not be possible without the hard work of other people and projects.

 - The [keepass-rs][keepass-rs] library for Rust.
 - [Whisperfish][whisperfish]: QT + Actix integration code.